 Discoloration or Staining

-While veneers are resistant to stains, they can discolor over time, especially composite resin veneers.
-If your veneers are no longer as bright or white as they once were, it may be time to consider replacement.
-Maintaining good oral hygiene and avoiding stain-causing foods and beverages can help prolong the veneers’ appearance.
+While dental veneers are resistant to stains, they may discolor over time—especially composite resin varieties.
+If you notice your veneers losing their brightness or white appearance, it may be time to consider replacement.

 Chips or Cracks